 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
+The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee decides on a different contribution rate.

 Solo or Individual 401(k) Plan

-These are intended for owner-only businesses, or businesses where the only employees are spouses.
-Contributions are tax deductible and gains grow tax-deferred until withdrawn.
-This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Solo and Individual 401(k) plans are are meant for people who are self-employed, or businesses where the only employees are spouses.
+Contributions can be deducted from taxable income and savings grow tax-deferred until the money is taken out.
+This allows participants to make higher contributions as they can make contributions both as an employee and a businesses owner.
 Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance surpasses $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're thinking of setting up a 401(k) plan for your small O'Fallon, MO business, schedule a meeting with a member of our team today to get started.
+What plan works best for your and your employees depends on your business and your and your employees' needs.
+If you're interested in setting up a 401(k) plan for your small O'Fallon, MO business, schedule a meeting with a member of our advisor team today to get started.

-How a Financial Advisor Can Help Small O'Fallon, MO Businesses With Their 401(k) Plans
+How a Financial Advisor Can Help Your O'Fallon, MO Small Business With Your 401(k) Plans

-Even considering the benefits of a small business offering a 401(k) plan, some O'Fallon, MO employers may still be uneasy, as managing a 401(k) plan is complex and time-consuming.
-That’s where we come in.
-Here are some some of the many ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:
+Given the great things a 401(k) plan can do for a small business, some O'Fallon, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
+That’s where a financial advisor can help.
+Here are some ways that a financial advisor can assist with your small business’s 401(k) plan:

-- Plan design — A few detailed Google searches can't come close to providing the same degree of skill and experience as a licensed advisory firm.
-Financial advisors can partner with small business owners to create a 401(k) plan meant specifically to benefit their company.
-They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A handful of quick internet searches are a poor replacement for years of experience and working on retirement plans every day.
+Financial advisors can partner with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.

-- Establishing and operating a plan — There are specific steps you must take when beginning your small business 401(k).
+- Establishing and managing a plan — There are specific steps you must take when establishing your small business 401(k).
 You have to:

 - Adopt a written plan document